-Foreign exchange (loss) / gain
+Foreign exchange loss

-The foreign exchange loss recorded in operating expenses for the three months ended 31 December 2021 is attributed to unfavourable movements to the US dollar since 30 September 2021.
-The same three-month period in 2020 had favourable movements to the US dollar.
+The foreign exchange loss recorded in operating expenses for the three months ended 31 March 2022 is attributed to unfavorable movements to the US Dollar since 31 December 2021.
+Similarly, there were unfavorable movements to the US Dollar in the same three-month period in 2021.